Tampa Fraud Defense Lawyers

 Talk to a Tampa Fraud Defense Attorney Today: (813) 321-7323

 A defendant may face legal proceedings in civil and/or criminal court involving fraud.
 Fraud is a criminal offense, and a defendant may be at risk of imprisonment, fines, and other penalties if convicted in criminal court.
 These charges are brought against the defendant by the government.
 The victim(s) of fraud may also file charges against the defendant in civil court, seeking monetary compensation for their alleged losses.
 As fraud may have civil and criminal repercussions, seeking legal counsel is all the more critical.
 Make sure you waste no time involving an attorney who can work to protect your legal rights and your interests to help you avoid imprisonment in state prison, fines, probation, victim restitution, and much more.

 For more information and a free initial consultation, call our Tampa fraud defense lawyers at (813) 321-7323.

 Accounting fraud refers to the falsifying of accounting records.
-Individuals commit this crime to boost their net income, adjust sales figures, or hide income.
+Individuals commit this crime to boost their net income, adjust sales figures, or hide income, intentionally manipulating records for financial gain, often misleading shareholders, investors, and others.
 Companies may be accused of this crime if they're thought to have committed unlawful acts to try to meet the Security and Exchange Commission's earning standards.

-If you have been charged with bank fraud, it is crucial to understand your charge, the penalties, and the possible defenses.
-One of two conditions must be proven beyond a reasonable doubt for the charge to turn into a conviction.
-The first is that the defendant knowingly executed a scheme to defraud a bank or a different financial institution.
+One of two conditions must be proven beyond a reasonable doubt for the charge to turn into a conviction of bank fraud.
+The first is the defendant knowingly executed a scheme to defraud a bank or a different financial institution.
 The second is that the defendant knowingly executed a scheme to obtain assets in the possession of a financial institution.

 A wide range of criminal conduct that can be prosecuted as bank fraud: